rivalytics-cloud/analytics-automation-toolkit/README.md

 # analytics-automation-toolkit
+Templates for data automation scripts I’ve developed as a data analyst.
+These examples demonstrate clean code structure and common workflows like database extraction, report generation, and automated emailing.

+📝 About teradata_to_excel_outlook.py
-This script is a template that showcases a typical analytics automation workflow in Python:
+This template showcases a typical analytics automation workflow in Python:

-Connects to a Teradata database
+- Connects to a Teradata database

-Exports query results to Excel
+- Exports query results to Excel

-Emails the report through the Outlook desktop app (win32com)
+- Emails the report through the Outlook desktop app (win32com)

 Note:
 This is a generic example based on automation solutions I’ve built in professional analytics roles.